-An analysis of the receivable balances that are past due has determined that a provision of nil (2021: €265,000) be provided at vear end.
+An analysis of the receivable balances that are past due has determined that a provision of nil (2022: nil) be provided at year end.

-Included within prepayments and other receivables is withholding tax of €5,126,247 (2021: €814,000) deducted from shareholders and payable to the Irish Revenue Commissioners.
+Included within prepayments and other receivables is withholding tax of €4,969,000 (2022: €5,126,000) deducted from shareholders and payable to the Revenue Commissioners.

-Included within non-current trade and other receivables are tenant lease incentives of €27,846,000 (2021: €16,694,000).
+Included within non-current trade and other receivables are tenant lease incentives of \leq 31,014,000 (2022: \leq 27,846,000).
 These amounts relate to rents recognised in advance as a result of spreading the effect of rent free periods, capital contributions in lieu of rent free periods and contracted rent uplifts over the expected terms of their respective leases.
-At year end, the Company completed an impairment review of the tenant lease incentives debtor and considered the impact which Covid-19 has had on each individual tenant and their business.
-An impairment charge of nil (2021: €1,578,000) was recognised in the statement of comprehensive income at the year end.
+At year end, the Company completed an impairment review of the tenant lease incentives debtor.
+An impairment charge of nil (2022: nil) was recognised in the statement of comprehensive income at the year end.